 In Germany, a new classroom lesson plan translates roughly as "The Buzz About Jesus."
 All public-school students must take religion classes, yet teachers often struggle to find good materials, especially in elementary school.
-So Campus Crusade for Christ in Germany adapted The Story of Jesus for Children DVD into a school curriculum.
+So Cru in Germany adapted The Story of Jesus for Children DVD into a school curriculum.

 When Pastor Joachim Hipfel saw the material, he began using it in his third-grade religion classes.
 He teaches at Eisgrub School near Mainz, where children come from difficult social backgrounds and have had little exposure to religion.